 PARTICULARS OF EMPLOYEES

-In accordance with the provisions of Section 217(2A) of the Act read
+Annexure V. In accordance with the provisions of Section 197(12) of the

-Report, as an addendum thereto.
+Rules, forms part of this Report.
 However, in line with the provisions

 therein, are being sent to all Members of your Company excluding the